EU chief warns of danger of complete cut-off of Russian gas | Headlines

 - Belgium

-The EU has already imposed sanctions on Russia, including on some energy supplies, and is gearing away from Kremlin-controlled deliveries, but von der Leyen said the bloc needed to be ready for shock disruptions coming from Moscow.
+The EU has already imposed sanctions on Russia, including on some energy supplies, and is gearing away from Kremlin-controlled deliveries.
+But the head of the EU's executive branch said the bloc needed to be ready for shock disruptions coming from Moscow.

-“We also need to prepare now for further disruption of gas supply and even a complete cut-off of Russian gas supply,” von der Leyen told the EU legislature in Strasbourg, France.
+"We also need to prepare now for further disruption of gas supply and even a complete cut-off of Russian gas supply," von der Leyen told the EU legislature in Strasbourg, France.
+She said a dozen members have already been hit by reductions or full cuts in gas supplies as the political standoff with Moscow over the Ukraine invasion intensifies.
+"It is obvious: Putin continues to use energy as a weapon.
+This is why the Commission is working on a European emergency plan," she said.
+"We need to make sure that in case of full disruption, the gas flows towards where it is most needed.
+We have to provide for European solidarity."
+European Union countries already agreed last month that all natural gas storage in the 27-nation bloc should be topped up to at least 80% capacity for next winter to avoid shortages during the cold season.

+The new regulation also says underground gas storage on EU soil will need to be filled to 90% capacity before the 2023-24 winter.
+The war in Ukraine has prompted the 27-nation bloc to rethink its energy policies and sever ties with Russian fossil fuels.
+Member countries have agreed to ban 90% of Russian oil by year-end in addition to a ban on imports of Russian coal that will start in August.
+The EU has not included gas — a fuel used to power factories and generate electricity — in its own sanctions for fear of seriously harming the European economy.
+Before the war in Ukraine, it relied on Russia for 25% of its oil and 40% of its natural gas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)